 Rather than focusing on the “Why XYZ doesn’t this help me?” we’re going to ask, “What else is there that might help me even a little?”
 Part of that is a matter of attitude.
 It’s a refusal to sit and wait as a bystander while leaving our doctors to try and figure things out.
 It’s a “take control” approach that may not make a lot of difference or, potentially, could make all the difference in the world to you.

 At the very least, it’s an attitude that refuses to give up, and that is always proactively looking for something new.
 It’s an attitude that says, I am here, I am not okay with leaving things as they are, and I am going to be involved in figuring things out!

 Bearing in mind that it can be a tenuous balance between hope and acceptance, there will be times when we just want to stop searching.
 There will even be times when we just want to give up altogether.
 However, by encouraging each other, sharing the things that help us, and letting each other know that we are not alone, we can do this!
 YOU can do this!
 After all, what’s the alternative?

 I don’t know about you, but after decades of living with migraine, I have a pretty good idea about the things that are not going to help me.
 More so, I’m extremely aware of the things that can make me worse.
 However, there’s always something new to discover.

 Let’s go on this journey together!
-We’re going to start by looking at vitamins and botanicals followed by different devices and things we use at home.
-After that, we’re going to launch headlong into the wild west arena of cannabinoids and ways that we can use our mind including meditation, biofeedback, and more.
+We’re going to start by looking at vitamins and botanicals, followed by different devices and things we use at home.
+After that, we’re going to launch headlong into the wild west arena of cannabinoids and ways that we can use our minds, including meditation, biofeedback, and more.
 It’s going to be a fun journey!
 Hopefully, it will be a learning experience.
-I for one am really excited to hear from all of you about what helps, what doesn’t, and what you too are learning along the way.
+I, for one, am really excited to hear from all of you about what helps, what doesn’t, and what you, too, are learning along the way.

 So what’s in your toolbox?
 We’d love to hear from you!